epfl-lara/asplos2022tutorial/qoi/README.md

 # Quite OK Image case study

-For this last exercise, we will interest ourselves in verifying some properties on a Scala implementation of the "Quite OK Image" (QOI) lossless compression algorithm.
+We will interest ourselves in verifying some properties on a Scala implementation of the "Quite OK Image" (QOI) lossless compression algorithm.

 Furthermore, we will run the GenC pipeline of Stainless to transpile the Scala code into C. We will then compare the performance of the generated C to the reference implementation.